Xatra1/random-scripts/README.md

 Save and exit by hitting Ctrl+S and Ctrl+X.
 ``sudo usermod -aG input ${USER}``
 ``reboot 0``
-After the reboot is completed, the tone should play successfully.
+After the reboot is completed, the tones should play successfully.

 ip.js: Gets your IP using api.ipify.org, saves it to a file, reads the IP from the file, plays a success sound, and deletes the file.
 Execute with ``node ip.js``
 Shell Scripts/ipsuccess.sh: The beep sound ip.js uses, plays using your motherboard's onboard speaker.